mverleg/pyjson_tricks/README.rst

 3. **Store and load date/times** as a dictionary (including timezone).
 4. **Preserve map order** ``{}`` using ``OrderedDict``.
 5. **Allow for comments** in json files by starting lines with ``#``.
-6. Sets, complex numbers, Decimal, Fraction, compression, duplicate keys, ...
+`6.
+Sets, complex numbers, Decimal, Fraction, enums, compression, duplicate keys, ...

 As well as compression and disallowing duplicate keys.